 - Obtain a specified number of internship and/or volunteer hours?

 As you continue exploring, it is also important that you take action with your decision and identify a plan that will allow you to explore potential employment opportunities aligned with your chosen major.
 Develop an action plan and write out your action steps with specific goals and target dates for meeting those goals to continue your journey beyond selecting your major.
-Consider the following action steps to being tying your major into your personal and career goals.
+Consider the following action steps to begin tying your major into your personal and career goals.

 Connect with faculty.
 Faculty members teach the courses associated with your major because they are considered experts in their fields.
 Take advantage of their expertise and ensure you are meeting with faculty members.
 Aside from teaching, many of them have current and/or prior work experience in occupational fields that may be of interest to you.
 Connecting with faculty members will not only give you direct insight into potential careers you are considering, but these connections can also lead to networking opportunities with potential employers.